What is customer engagement?

 What is a customer engagement solution?

 A customer engagement solution is a tool/platform that allows prospects and customers to engage with businesses for answers and resolutions easily at every touch point of interaction.

 A customer engagement solution could be live chat on your website or a 3600 Engagement Intelligence like Zoho SalesIQ.
 Whatever it is, as a rule of thumb, the engagement solution should strive to keep customers/prospects at the center of the business's operating axis and let them have seamless communication.

-Why customer engagement software is important
+Importance of customer engagement software

 By now, hopefully you've understood the importance and role of customer engagement in daily business operations.
 As one of the key factors determining the success of a modern-day business, a wholesome engagement experience can be planned and offered to the customers without any tools.

 But having customer engagement software streamlines your strategy, reduces the funnel clutter, nullifies the operational latency, and helps you provide the perfect engagement experience.
 We'll elaborate on how customer engagement software does that.

 Provides multi-channel support

 Unlike a few years ago, when websites were the primary point of interaction between businesses and their customers, we've grown much in this space that expanded to include social platforms.